dhayab/homebridge-withings-air-quality/README.md

       "email": "my.withings@email.com",
       "password": "myWithingsPassword",
-      "mac": "0ab2c3d4e5f6", // Do not add separators "coThreshold": 1000 // Optional
+      "mac": "0ab2c3d4e5f6", // Do not add separators "levels": [
+        350,  // Excellent
+        1000, // Good
+        2500, // Fair
+        5000  // Inferior
+      ]
     }
   ]
 }
 ```

-The `coThreshold` parameter is used to trigger an "abnormal level" alert on the carbon dioxide sensor in Homekit.
-The value is measured in ppm (parts per million).
+The `levels` parameter is used to control the information displayed on the air quality sensor.
+The values are measured in ppm (parts per million).
+Carbon dioxide level higher than the value for "Inferior" will trigger a warning in HomeKit.
 For more information, [check out this page](https://support.withings.com/hc/en-us/articles/201489797-Smart-Body-Analyzer-WS-50-Frequently-asked-questions-about-air-quality-measurements).